 Isolina in Barranco has a well known restaurant named “Taberna peruana” (or Peruvian tabern) which offers traditional Peruvian cuisine with recipes difficult to find in this revolutionary gastronomic boom.

 Best place for local shopping: Larcomar

 Larcomar is one of Lima’s main shopping centers.
 Located in Miraflores along the cliff next to the ocean; it includes a cinema, bowling lanes, a food court, tourist shops, restaurants, book stores, clothing stores, and electronic stores.

 Guess can enjoy the “Caballos de Paso Peruano”, a horse in action at a private hacienda outside Lima while enjoying a delicious lunch of Peruvian specialties.
 Skilled riders will guide the horses as they step in tune with Peruvian beats.

 Best cultural secret:

 Fugaz is an expression of local artists to revive a dying neighborhood with art.
-It is a private initiative which aims to restore the streets of Callao through art and culture and offer locals an alternative to a life of theft and drug trafficking.
-Murals by local and international street artists grace the walls and has now turned this neighborhood into a hip and trendy place.
+It is a private initiative that aims to restore the streets of Callao through art and culture and offer locals an alternative to a life of theft and drug trafficking.
+Murals by local and international street artists grace the walls and have now turned this neighborhood into a hip and trendy place.

 Best restaurant for a celebration: Tragaluz